Education & Entrepreneurship

 Head Teacher

 In addition to his roles and duties as a teacher, Justin recruited, interviewed, created contracts for, and hired international candidates for the language center.
-With 5 teachers under his purview, he was also to flourish as a leader in this time.
+With a pinnacle of 5 teachers under his purview, he was also able to flourish as a leader in this educational space.
+Known for his ability to inspire students and teachers alike, Justin trained over a dozen teachers on how to engage students during his time at the center.

 Washington Elementary School